rockman007372/Obsidian-Vault/Spanish Verb Conjugacions.md

 - There are 3 regular conjugations: ar/er/ir in that order
 - For each subject, we also conjugate the verb accordingly.
-- For the 3rd conjugation, only the 1st and 2nd plural are changed from the 2nd conjugation.
+- For the 3rd conjugation, only the 1st and 2nd plural pronouns (vivimos, vivis) are changed from the 2nd conjugation.

 ## Irregular